-This place is also a heaven for bird watcher and bird photographer because Pong Lake has a variety of birdlife and important among them is the bar-headed geese.
+This place is also a heaven for bird watchers and bird photographers because Pong Lake has a variety of birdlife and an important among them is the bar-headed geese.

 Some other main attractions are:

-An island in the middle of the water know as Rainsar with a Forest Rest House on it.
+An island in the middle of the water known as Rainsar with a Forest Rest House on it.
 It literally appears to be floating and can be accessed by a boat ride.